Rutgers, The State University of New Jersey

 - How do I see the results of my surveys?

-- We will email the results of the surveys to each instructor on the day after the registrar closes the grading period, or approximately 3 weekdays after the last day of exams.
+Results are made available on the day after the registrar closes the grading period, or approximately 3 weekdays after the last day of exams.
 Exact calendar dates vary from year to year, but roughly:

 - Fall Semester: results distributed first week of January